 The Donovan J. McCune Room

 The McCune Room at JFK Library houses a superb collection of rare and unique books, printing equipment and binding tools left as a bequest to the City of Vallejo by Dr. Donovan J. McCune.
 The particular strengths of this Collection are in: Fine Printing and Binding, Californiana, and Latin & Greek texts, including incunabula.
 We also have a fine collection of superb prints & photographs.
+Note: Since not all of the rare books and prints are normally on view, it is wise to inquire before making a specific visit.

 The McCune collection is made up of the following: